DIRECT AND INDIRECT STYLE

 third person narration”.

-On the other hand, the focus in LSEG4 is only on a few grammatical
+The focus in LSEG4 is on a few grammatical

 aspects which represent the fundamental knowledge about “the style of